Movers and SHAKERS

 With Inflation Pushing Up the COLA on Social Security, Investing Where Seniors Spend Could Pay Off!

 Retirees are likely to get a cost of living (COLA) increase greater than the last three years combined come January 2022.
 This will add up to an enormous amount of money.
-Many seniors have pent up needs.
-They’ve been tightening their belt as interest rates were pushed to near zero.
+Many seniors have pent-up needs, after all, they’ve been tightening their belts as interest rates were pushed to near zero.
 An inflation report last week (Aug.
-11) by the Bureau of Labor Statistics is the first of three which decides how much additional cash they’ll have to spend.
+11) released by the Bureau of Labor Statistics is the first of three which decides how much additional cash they’ll have to spend.
 It’s looking good for those over 62.

 According to the Social Security (SSA) website, the basis for increasing Social Security payments is the change in inflation measured by CPI-W for the months of July, August, and September.
 These months are averaged for the current year and that average is the effective COLA beginning in January of the following year.

 Source: Bureau of Labor Statistics CPI Report, Released August 11, 2021

 On page 4 of the BLS report released last Wednesday, we can see that for the month of July, the first month that is weighted in the formula, the basket of goods measured has increased by 6%.
 If CPI-W drops to 0% for August and September, recipients will still get a 2% increase.
 This is already higher than last year (1.3%) and the year before (1.6%).
 Estimates are that August and September won’t see price increases slow, this has led to a range of forecasts for the Social Security COLA to be close to 6%.
 In June CPI-W increased by 6.1%.
 If the trend holds, a near 6% increase would add to more than the last three COLA adjustments combined.

 The SSA website shows that for the last three years recipients received 2.8% in 2018, 1.6% in 2019, and 1.3% in 2020.
 The increases, even with compounding, only multiplies out to 5.80%.